dincamihai/CarND-Behavioral-Cloning-P3/writeup_report.md

  - reduce the model but retain the performance
  - check on track2
  - collect data to drive on track2
+ - bonus:
    - make it drive on both tracks

 My first step was to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...